 I remember a well known PI lawyer telling me one time to “stay away from premises cases” because the plaintiff “always” bears some portion of fault.
-Many years later and several of our own trials have shown that thought to be false.
+Many years later and several of our own trials have shown that thought to be FALSE.
 This is especially true in grocery store and sidewalk cases.
-After winning a few of these I understood from talking with other lawyers that you need to have an attitude shift to believe in, and win, these cases.
+In order to win these cases, I believe you need to have an attitude shift.

 The typical defense lie is that a plaintiff has the duty to watch their feet while they are walking.
 This premise is not true, and normal people (i.e. jurors) don’t do it and if properly explained, will not require your plaintiff to do it either.
 In one case I had against Kroger, their “expert” testified that the danger upon which my client fell was “open and obvious” and that my elderly plaintiff should have avoided the dangerous condition.
 During a video deposition of the defense’s expert, I set a trap for them while waiting for the expert and his defense counsel to come into the defense’s deposition room.
 I had strategically placed a quarter, two dimes and two pennies on the burgundy carpeted floor, just in the exact walking path from the conference room door to the expert’s seat of honor.
 I introduced myself to him when he entered the room, and sat down.
 I don’t think he saw them.

 As we were set to begin, the defense attorney asked the expert to step outside because he had one more thing to tell him.
 The expert leaves, walks over the money, is out for a few minutes, and re-enters the conference room and takes a seat.
 I figured, heck, the defense lawyer saw the money on the ground and told him to make sure he observed it too.

 We started the deposition and after about 20 minutes or so, I asked the expert to summarize his opinions, and it went something like this:

 A: The defendant failed to look where she was going and put her foot right into the dangerous area and fell down, hurting herself.